microsoft/MixedReality-UXTools-Unreal/README.md

 Run the `SetupSymlinks.bat` script located in the repo root to create the symlinks required to use submodule sources in plugin modules.

-### Switch engine version for the MRU_Game project
+### Switch engine version for the UXToolsGames project

-Right click on `MRU_Game/MRU_Game.uproject`, select _Switch Unreal Engine version..._ and choose the internal engine version you obtained before.
+Right click on `UXToolsGames/UXToolsGames.uproject`, select _Switch Unreal Engine version..._ and choose the internal engine version you obtained before.
 This will generate the Visual Studio solution for the project.

 ## Software dependencies

-We depend on the [Native Mixed Reality Utils](https://dev.azure.com/MRDevPlat/DevPlat/_git/MixedRealityUtils-Native) project and our [internal version of Unreal Engine](https://microsoft.visualstudio.com/Analog/_git/analog.internal.unrealengine?path=%2F&version=GB423_release).
+We depend on the [Native UX Tools](https://dev.azure.com/MRDevPlat/DevPlat/_git/MixedRealityUtils-Native) project and our [internal version of Unreal Engine](https://microsoft.visualstudio.com/Analog/_git/analog.internal.unrealengine?path=%2F&version=GB423_release).

 ## Latest releases